report2model/multiassistant_chat/README.md

 # Usage

-Once the application is running select assistants to query, input your query, and hit enter to get responses.
+Once the application is running, select which assistant or assistants you would like to chat with.
+It will then list the attached files to the assistants if any are available.
+You can then query the assistants.
+At any time during an input you can type "new" to switch to a new assistant or type "exit" to exit the application.

 # Application Structure